EARL: Entropy-Aware RL Alignment of LLMs for Reliable RTL Code Generation: Token-Level Entropy in RTL Code Generation

-(ii) \textit{Entropy concentrates at structural junctions.} As shown in Fig.~\ref{fig:entropy_heat}, the heatmap shows that high-entropy regions appear at sensitivity lists (\texttt{posedge}, \texttt{negedge}) and conditional branches, precisely where module behavior and timing diverge.
+(ii) {Entropy concentrates at structural junctions.} As shown in Figure~\ref{fig:entropy_heat}, the heatmap shows that high-entropy regions appear at sensitivity lists and conditional branches, precisely where module behavior and timing diverge.
 This parallels the notion of “forking tokens”~\cite{2025beyond}, but here the semantic forks represent hardware control flow and signal behavior, not natural language discourse.

 These observations confirm that entropy naturally separates deterministic syntax from functional decision points in RTL code.
 This motivates selective updates instead of uniform updates across the entire sequence.